 Make sure to keep your belongings safe, as it’s common to get robbed

 Some of the highlights in La Rambla include the Font de Canaletes, the drinking fountain where FC Barcelona fans meet to celebrate their victories.
 Some claim that if you drink the water here, you’ll return to Barcelona.
 Keep your eyes on the floor, and you’ll soon spot the colourful Miró mosaic.
 The opera house, known as the El Gran Teatre del Liceu, is still standing and hosting shows.
-Finally, there’s the Columbus Monument and viewpoint.
-A lift takes you up to the top, providing a bird’s eye view of the city.

 Take a detour off La Rambla and head to MACBA, Barcelona’s Contemporary Art Museum.
 Open since 1995, it stands out with its bright-white structure designed by American architect Richard Meier.
 The permanent collection highlights Spanish and Catalan artists from the mid-20th century, such as Antoni Tàpies and Miquel Barceló.
 International artists are also on display, including works by Paul Klee and Jean-Michel Basquiat.
 After touring the museum, you can pay a visit to the bookshop or enjoy a coffee at the museum’s café.
 The surrounding area has become a popular spot for young skateboards and many artists who have set up their workshops here.